twomice/com.joineryhq.relationshipjobtitle/README.md

 the organization is the individual's current employer, since that's usually the expected meaning of the Job Title field.
-But if you want to force the job title to appear on all current employer/employee relationships for an individual, set this to TRUE, like so:
+But if you want to force the job title to appear on all current employer/employee relationships for an individual, set this to FALSE, like so:
 ```php
 global $civicrm_setting;
 $civicrm_setting['com.joineryhq.relationshipjobtitle']['limit_to_current_employer'] = FALSE;